Instagram Tips & Strategies

 • Instagram Feed Videos (Legacy): Historically, these were capped at 60 seconds.
 But with Instagram’s push to consolidate video, most video uploads are now treated as Reels.
 Think of "Reels" as the new default for almost all video on the platform.

 • Instagram Live: You can broadcast live for up to four hours.
-Afterward, you can share the replay to your profile, where it will live for viewers to watch on demand.
+Afterward, you can share the replay to your profile, where it will be available for viewers to watch on demand.

 With these limits in mind, you have a few powerful strategies at your disposal for posting longer content.
 Let's get into the specifics.